SOI-Unipr/k8s/README.md

 ```sh
 curl http://localhost:3000/health-check
 ```
->try to recreate the pod and check the associated ip
+>try to recreate the pod and check the associated ip.
 >check the dashboard

 ### exercise 2 - Namespace